There are a growing number of folks where I work who are getting on

 diskless workstations from an applications server and is

-perfect for a K - 12 education environment. - Linux Weekly News -- Nice
+- Linux Weekly News -- Nice

 roll up of the week's news for the Linux community.